thephilgray/launch-epub/README.md

 # Launch-EPUB

-Launches epub project inside readium with live-server for quick local testing and development.
+A BrowserSync wrapper for sideloading unzipped EPUB projects in Readium for quick local testing and development with live reload.

 ## Basic usage (OSX)

 NOTE: EPUB project should be an unzipped directory

 - Open Terminal from Applications
-- Drag and drop the project directory into Terminal window and press <kbd>return</kbd>
 - Type the following command into Terminal window and press <kbd>return</kbd>:

 ```bash
 launch-epub
 ```

+- Drag and drop the project directory into Terminal window and press <kbd>return</kbd>

 - Press <kbd>⌃ (control)</kbd> + <kbd>c</kbd> to stop the application